-In the following Sections the document examines requirements, compares tools, provides a description of the envisaged technical architecture, and of the development roadmap and describes the future work.
+In the following sections the document examines requirements, compares tools, provides a description of the envisaged technical architecture, and of the development roadmap and describes the future work.

 Requirements

 This section shows, via example screens, how the marketplace requirements identified in D2.3, can be addressed.
 This representation has been done to facilitate the work of the experts involved in the evaluation of different solutions.
 Please, refer to section 3.5 of the D2.3 for a full list and description of the requirements mentioned in this chapter.
 The actors mentioned in this section, including Service Providers and Users, are derived from the marketplace roles defined in D2.3.